skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 See :doc:`positions` to learn more about these possibilities.

-Avoid calling the compute method
+Avoid calling the observe method
 --------------------------------

 When computing positions for the Sun, Moon, planets, and stars,